curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/LDAP/LDAP.md

 con = ldap3.Connection(s)
 con.bind()

-# Dump ALl LDAP, replace DOMAIN, DOMAIN, with the LDAP domain details, if the domain was mydomain.local, it would be DC=mydomain,DC=local
+# Dump All LDAP, replace DOMAIN, DOMAIN, with the LDAP domain details, if the domain was mydomain.local, it would be DC=mydomain,DC=local

 con.search(search_base='DC=DOMAIN,DC=DOMAIN', search_filter='(&(objectClass=*))', search_scope='*')